 Fastmarkets reporters are required to abide by a code of conduct and clear pricing procedures during their market reporting and pricing activities.
-Fastmarkets is completely independent and has no vested commercial interest in any of the markets it prices.

 We are the world's largest dedicated metals price reporting team.
-We have offices in London, New York, Pittsburgh, Shanghai, Hong Kong, Sao Paulo, Melbourne, Singapore, Mumbai, Dnepr, Istanbul and five other US locations.
+We have offices in London, New York, Shanghai, Hong Kong, Sao Paulo, Melbourne, Singapore, Mumbai, Dnepr, Istanbul and five other US locations.

-The aim of this document is to provide a clear overview of Fastmarkets' aluminium P1020A premium methodologies and price specifications for Rotterdam in Europe, for the main Japanese ports (MJP) and for the US Midwest.
-For other aluminium premiums and the quarterly MJP premium, please refer to other methodologies published on Fastmarkets' website.
+The aim of this document is to provide a clear overview of Fastmarkets' secondary aluminium methodologies and price specifications for DIN226 in Europe and A380.1 in the US Midwest For other aluminium premiums and prices please refer to other methodologies published on Fastmarkets' website.